coralproject/talk/README.md

 - `LOGGING_LEVEL` - The logging level that can be set to one of `fatal`, `error`, `warn`, `info`, `debug`, or `trace`.
 (Default `info`)
 - `STATIC_URI` - The URI that static assets can be accessed from.
-This URI can be to a proxy that uses this Talk server on `PORT` as the upstream.
+This URI can be to a proxy that uses this Coral server on `PORT` as the upstream.
 Disabled by default.
 - `DISABLE_TENANT_CACHING` - When `true`, all tenants will be loaded from the database when needed rather than keeping a in-memory copy in sync via published events on Redis.
 (Default `false`)
-- `DISABLE_MONGODB_AUTOINDEXING` - When `true`, Talk will not perform indexing operations when it starts up.
-This can be desired when you've already installed Talk on the target MongoDB, but want to improve start performance.
+- `DISABLE_MONGODB_AUTOINDEXING` - When `true`, Coral will not perform indexing operations when it starts up.
+This can be desired when you've already installed Coral on the target MongoDB, but want to improve start performance.
   (Default `false`)
 - `LOCALE` - Specify the default locale to use for all requests without a locale specified.
 (Default `en-US`)